 Here is a human spirit animal perspective.
 The human element is important because it adds significance to the point of travel.
 The journey has come to a temporary pause due to a big slippery split in the Earth.
 This animal is likely to be alone and is actually thinking about crossing the gorge.

 To find your spirit animal, sit quietly in a comfortable place, just breathing and relaxing for some time, (may take a few attempts) your spirit animal will come to you.
 The next step is critical, you must not tell anyone what your Spirit animal is, so the final step is to make one up to tell people as a decoy.
-Just pick the name of the street where you were a child and combine it with your favourite porn star.
+Just pick the name of the street where you were a child and combine it with your favourite movie star.
 My spirit animal is “Queen Kelly”.